-Competition for keywords is strong, and getting noticed is becoming more of a challenge for brands and advertisers.
-Google is also always updating their algorithm and suddenly we begin to wonder if it’s even possible to effectively navigate the topsy-turvy PPC world.
+Getting noticed on search engines is becoming more of a challenge for brands and advertisers as competition for keywords continues to grow.
+Google is also always updating its algorithm and which makes us wonder if it’s even possible to effectively navigate the topsy-turvy PPC world.

 Google now has an ad blocker as part of its Chrome browser.
 But it’s only targeting the ones that are overly intrusive and interfere with the user experience.